stgl/scarplet/paper/paper.md

 quick, scalable option for topographic data analysis and template function prototyping which can be adapted by users familiar with NumPy and SciPy.
-As availability of digital topographic data from airborne and satellite sources grows, tools like this will help to enable quantitiative geomorphology on regional and global scales and complement Python-based modelling packages such as LandLab (@hobley2017).
+As availability of digital topographic data from airborne and satellite sources grows, tools like this will help to enable quantitative geomorphology on regional and global scales and complement Python-based modelling packages such as LandLab (@hobley2017).

 # References